chloehuang123/Udacity-Nano-Degree-Data-Scientist/Lesson 01: Intro to Experiment Design and Recommendation Engines/README.md

 ### Additional Reference
 Wikipedia: Correlation does not imply causation - Reference page with examples of how an observed correlation between two features might come about.

+## Checking Validity
+When designing an experiment, it's important to keep in mind validity, which concerns how well conclusions can be supported.
+There are three major conceptual dimensions upon which validity can be assessed:

+- Construct Validity
+- Internal Validity
+- External Validity

+### Construct Validity
+Construct validity is tied to the earlier discussion of how well one's goals are aligned to the evaluation metrics used to evaluate it.
+Poor construct validity can come about when an evaluation metric does not actually measure something related to the desired outcome concept.
+Alternatively, it might be that a metric is ill-constructed, such that it does not make clear distinctions on the outcome concept.

+### Internal Validity
+Internal validity refers to the degree to which a causal relationship can be derived from an experiment's results.
+Controlling for and accounting for other variables is key to maintaining good internal validity.
+The previous page on controlling variables shows ways in which internal validity might not be met.

+### External Validity
+External validity is concerned with the ability of an experimental outcome to be generalized to a broader population.
+This is most relevant with experiments that involve sampling: how representative is the sample to the whole?
+For studies at academic institutions, a frequent question is if data collected using only college students can be generalized to other age or socioeconomic groups.